crimson206/micro-wise-development/README.md

 I wanted to implement it when I was updating 'auto-pydantic' module.

 - develop test-loader in 'beta' directory first if you want.
 Users are not recommended to use the functions from 'beta'.
-- you move the 'test-loader' module to a new repository 'test-loader', and replace the one in beta by the newly published 'test-loader'.
+- you move the 'test-loader' module to a new repository 'test-loader', and replace the one in beta with the newly published 'test-loader'.

 ![beta](static/beta.png)